Coldplay kiss cam HR manager speaks out in first interview: ‘So cliché and so bad’

 After seeing themselves on the kiss cam, Cabot recalled going back to the bar with Byron.
 “We both just sat there with our heads in our hands, like, ‘What just happened?’” she told the Times.

-Cabot said she was separated from her second husband, Andrew Cabot, at the time and that they were undergoing divorce settlement negotiations.
+Cabot said she was separated from her second husband, Andrew Cabot, who also happened to be at the show, at the time and that they were undergoing divorce settlement negotiations.
 He already confirmed this in September, with his spokesperson telling People that “their decision to divorce was already underway prior to that evening.”

 In the weeks and months that followed, Cabot said she received dozens of death threats, and even some messages that indicated the sender knew about her daily habits.